zdravkov/kendo-docs/api/dataviz/map.md

 ### layers.locationField `String` *(default: "location")*

-The data item field which contains the marker location.
+The data item field which contains the marker (symbol) location.
-The field should be an array with two numbers - latitude and longitude.
+The field should be an array with two numbers - latitude and longitude in decimal degrees.

 Requires the [dataSource](#configuration-layers-dataSource) option to be set.

+Only applicable to "marker" and "bubble" layers.

 #### Example - bind marker title
     <div id="map"></div>